Serial Redemptions (Wasting Freezes)

 From a tax perspective, the redemption gives rise to a deemed dividend equal to the proceeds of redemption less the paid-up capital of the redeemed shares for tax purposes.
 The tax rate on this deemed dividend will depend on whether the dividend is classified as an eligible or non-eligible dividend.
 The tax rate on dividends varies by province, but in Ontario the top marginal tax rate in 2018 on a non-eligible dividend is 46.84% and on an eligible dividend it is 39.34%.
 The paid-up capital will be received tax-free by the shareholder.

 As each redemption takes place, the shareholder owns fewer preference shares.
-This in turn results in lower taxes payable as a result of aof those shares at death.
+This in turn results in lower taxes payable as a result of a deemed disposition of those shares at death.

 By way of example, let’s assume a shareholder has undertaken an estate freeze and holds $1 million of frozen preference shares with a 5% dividend rate.
 The shareholder is therefore entitled to receive a $50,000 taxable dividend annually and will ultimately have a $1 million capital gain on death (assuming the shares have no adjusted cost base (“ACB”).
 In contrast, under a serial redemption strategy, the corporation redeems $50,000 of preference shares each year.
 The shareholder would still have a $50,000 of taxable dividend income each year (assuming nominal paid-up capital), but after 5 years, the fair market value of the remaining shares would be reduced by $750,000, with the potential capital gain on death being reduced by $250,000.